achristen/Meteobike/readme.md

 In our course, you share a screen, a keyboard and a mouse, and connection cables between two students each.

-Later, once the system is assigned to your wireless networks, you can connect to it without keybord, without mouse and without Screen using RealVNC, so there is no need for a phsyical keyboard, a mouse or a screen during teh bike traverses.
-All can be controlled though on your smartphone or tablet, or just be operated remotely.
+Later, once the system is assigned to your wireless networks, you can connect to it without keybord, without mouse and without Screen using RealVNC, so there is no need for a phsyical keyboard, a mouse or a screen during the bike traverses.
+All can be controlled on your smartphone or tablet, or just be operated remotely.

 Here are all connection cables and supplies you need for the initial set-up (screen is not shown):